selimslab/selimslab.github.io/_NOTES/psychology/unmet-needs.md

 ---
-tags: psy
+tags: soc
 ---

 Humans need to be seen, heard, loved, accepted, respected.

 Anger, greed, pride, and other toxic behavior signals an unmet need.